-Read from OPTION A, B, or C below based on your LSS policy (refer to your School Test Coordinator).
+Read only one choice from OPTION A, B, or C below based on your Local School System or LEA 24 policy (refer to your School Test Coordinator).

-(Say) OPTION A Cay After I have collected your test materials, please sit quietly until the Section has ended.
-OPTION B After I have collected your test materials, I will dismiss you.
-OPTION C After I have collected your test materials, you may read a book or other allowable materials until the Section has ended.
+After I have collected your test materials, please sit quietly until the Section has ended.

+After I have collected your test materials, you may read a book or other allowable materials until the Section has ended.